zlice/fallout3_speed_disect/README.md

 Normal 1st person animations are loaded.

-1st person "hurt" animations don't get loaded
+1st person "hurt" animations don't get loaded.

 ### Unwanted glitches

 There are still mishaps like reverse speed, or temporary SC.
-I had these happen way less in testing and didn't chase after them, but I have to assume it's the same mechanics.
+I had these happen way less in testing and didn't chase after them, but I have to assume it's the same mechanics causing them.

-You can get fast*forward but not fast*right, left, or back.
+You can get fast<u>forward</u> but not fast<u>right</u>, left, or back.
 (IME left was usually a slow direction, maybe it gets loaded first?)

-You may disable an "normal" 1st person animation and any check done (like another QL) will remove your new 3rd person mtff_hurt animation.
+A "normal" 1st person animation or the new 3rd person animation may get disabled (40 hex), and any check done (like another QL) will remove them.

 Or, maybe you get no 3rd mtff_hurt animation but reduced player speed, and there's no compensation from the 3rd person animation doesn't move